Pongsatorn6487048/LineBot-QR-Reader/README.md

 * Select "Create Messaging API Channel"
   - Channel type: "Messaging API"
   - Fill another information on your own
+  - **Create**
+  - Get "LINE_CHANNEL_ACCESS_TOKEN" from the bottom of "Messaging API" Tab by click "issue" for the first time.

-* Get your channel secret & channel access token and put it in your `.env` like this
+Get your channel secret & channel access token and put it in your `.env` like this

 ```plaintext
 LINE_CHANNEL_ACCESS_TOKEN='abcdefghijklmnopqrstuvwxyz'
 LINE_CHANNEL_SECRET='9mmaspqbsos6f'
 ```
-Note: You can get "LINE_CHANNEL_ACCESS_TOKEN" from the bottom of "Messaging API" Tab by click "issue" for the first time.

 ### 3. NGROK 🌐
 To make server connect with Line Web hook, We need to make our local port can access by public with Ngrok [Download](https://dashboard.ngrok.com/get-started/setup/windows)